Skip to main content

 Beats (Matra)7

-First Beat (Sam)On 1st beat (coincides with Khali)
+First Beat (Sam)On the 1st beat (coincides with Khali)

 Rupak Taal Layakari Examples with Demonstrations